-The Mondial des Vins Extrêmes wine competition, organised by Cervim under the auspices of the O.I.V.
-(International Organisation of Vine and Wine) and authorised by the Ministry for Agricultural, Food and Forestry Policies, is the only international wine competition specifically for wine produced in heroic vine-growing areas.
-The competition selects the best wines from extreme viticulture with the aim of promoting and safeguarding the produce from small vine-growing areas having their own distinctive history, traditions and uniqueness; areas with high environmental and landscape value, mostly cultivating local vine varieties.
+The Mondial des Vins Extrêmes wine competition, organised by Cervim under the patronage of the OIV.
+(International Organisation for Wines and Vines) and authorised by the Ministry for Agricultural, Food and Forestry Policies, is the only wine competition in the world specifically dedicated to the promotion of wines produced in so-called “heroic” wine-growing areas.
+The competition selects the best wines originated from extreme viticulture with the purpose of defending and rewarding the production of small wine-growing areas.
+Holders of a distinctive history and bearers of a long-lasting tradition, these regions shelter valuable and unique landscapes and focus on cultivating local vine varieties mostly.
+These true “wine-growing sanctuaries” could, however, be in danger of disappearing because of their considerable production costs, which are ten times higher than in flatland vineyards.

 Tasters, chosen among oenologists, expert wine tasters and specialised press journalists from all over the world, will convene in special panels, each consisting of 5 tasters, which judge the various wines with a special computer program used for the very first time in Italy at the Cervim competition.